Written by

 Published date

-How to Make Over Medium Eggs: The Art of the Perfect Runny Yolk
+How to Make Over Medium Eggs: Mastering the Art of the Perfect Runny-Center Egg

 Understanding What Makes an Over Medium Egg

-An over medium egg is essentially a fried egg that's been flipped and cooked on both sides, with the yolk remaining partially liquid.
-The whites should be completely set – no jiggly, translucent bits – while the yolk maintains a jammy, sauce-like consistency.
-Think of it as the Goldilocks of fried eggs: not too runny, not too firm, but just right.
+An over medium egg is essentially a fried egg that's been flipped and cooked on both sides, with a yolk that's partially runny but more set than over easy.
+The whites should be completely cooked through with no translucent jiggly bits, while the yolk maintains a jammy, custard-like consistency in the center.
+It's not quite liquid, not quite solid—think of it as the Goldilocks of egg preparations.

 The Equipment That Actually Matters